liuhaiqinFDU/liuhaiqinFDU.github.io/research.md

 **The Economic Effects of Heightened Global Uncertainty** (with [Jongrim Ha](https://www.jongrimha.com/), [Ergys Islamaj](https://www.worldbank.org/en/about/people/e/ergys-islamaj), [Aaditya Mattoo](https://www.worldbank.org/en/about/people/a/aaditya-mattoo)). *Scheduled to present: [[EAEA 2025](https://www.eaeaweb.com/)\*]*
 *We examine how global uncertainty transmits to EMDEs from micro to macro.*

-**The Excess Bond Premium and Monetary Policy Transmission in China** (with [Chenyu Mao](https://sites.google.com/view/chenyu-sophia-mao/home-page)). [<font color="red">new draft coming soon!</font>] *We build a China EBP adjusted for the SOE premium and quantify its marginal effect on multi-dimensional PBoC shocks identified from distributional properties.*
+**The Excess Bond Premium and Monetary Policy Transmission in China** (with [Chenyu Mao](https://sites.google.com/view/chenyu-sophia-mao/home-page)). [<font color="red">new draft coming soon!</font>] *We build an SOE-adjusted EBP index for China and quantify its marginal effect on multi-dimensional PBoC shocks identified from distributional properties.*

 <!-- We build the EBP index for China adjusted for [Geng and Pan’s (2024)](https://onlinelibrary.wiley.com/doi/10.1111/jofi.13380) SOE premium.-->